-In this study, standalone energy system components were meticulously selected and sized based on input data such as electric and hydrogen loads, renewable sources, technoeconomic details for all system components, dispatch strategy, and constraints.
-The power system was optimally sized to meet the specified loads, considering the net present cost (NPC) estimated through Equation (6) [36]:
+In this study, standalone energy system components were meticulously selected and sized based on input data such as electric and hydrogen loads, renewable sources, techno-economic details for all system components, dispatch strategy, and constraints.
+The power system was optimally sized to meet the specified loads, considering the net present cost (NPC) estimated through equation (9) [36]:

-$$NPC = CC{Syst} + RC{Syst} + O\&MC{Syst}$$ (6)

-where: CCSyst is the capital cost of the system and is calculated as the sum of the capital cost of all subsystems, RCSyst is the replacement cost of the system and is calculated as the sum of the replacement costs of all system components; O&MCSyst is defined as the operating and maintenance cost of the overall system and is estimated by adding the O&M of all system components.
+$$NPC = CC{\text{Syst}} + RC{\text{Syst}} + O \& MC{\text{Syst}}, \qquad (9)$$ where CCSyst is the capital cost of the system and is calculated as the sum of the capital cost of all subsystems; RCSyst is the replacement cost of the system and is calculated as the sum of the replacement costs of all system components; O&MCSyst is defined as the operating and maintenance cost of the overall system and is estimated by adding the O&M of all system components.

 At the outset, the geographical coordinates, specifically the longitude and latitude, of the designated area were utilized to retrieve essential meteorological data.
 This data retrieval process involved accessing information from the NASA Surface Meteorology and Solar Energy database [37].
-These data consist of monthly averaged values spanning a period of 22 years and have been visualized in Fig. 5.
+These data consist of monthly averaged values spanning 22 years and are visualized in Fig. 5.

 Fig. 5.
-Monthly average Solar Global Horizontal Irradiance (SGHI) and Clearness Index Data [37].
+Monthly average Solar Global Horizontal Irradiance (SGHI) and Clearness Index Data [37]

 Numerous system configurations underwent simulation to identify feasible solutions adhering to predefined constraints.
-Calculations were meticulously executed for each 60-minute simulation-time step, culminating in a comprehensive annual total of 8760 simulations.
+Calculations were meticulously executed for each 60-minute simulation time step, culminating in a comprehensive annual total of 8760 simulations.
 The intricate process involved extensive simulations and optimizations to compute the energy production and delivery.
-An optimization study was then conducted to determine the optimal design of the power system, considering specified limitations and minimizing the Net Present Cost (NPC).
+An optimization study was then conducted to determine the optimal design of the power system, considering specified limitations and minimizing the net present cost (NPC).

-The optimized system configuration, derived from a multiobjective analysis based on the Cost of Electricity (COE), comprises a 15.573 MW PV array, 40,172 storage batteries, a 400 kW electrolyzer, a hydrogen storage tank with a 120 kg capacity, and a 1.861 MW converter.
+The optimized system configuration, derived from a multiobjective analysis based on the cost of electricity (COE), comprises a 15.573 MW PV array, 40172 storage batteries, a 400 kW electrolyzer, a hydrogen storage tank with a 120 kg capacity, and a 1.861 MW converter.
 The PV array, with a rated capacity of 15.573 MW, exhibits a mean output of 2.786 MW and a maximum output of 16.835 MW, yielding a total annual production of 24.4 GW.
-The battery bank, consisting of 40,172 batteries, each arranged in strings of four, amounts to 125.437 MW nominal capacity with 75.3 hours of autonomy.
+The battery bank, consisting of 40172 batteries, each arranged in strings of four, amounts to 125.437 MW nominal capacity with 75.3 hours of autonomy.
 The bi-directional converter, rated at 1861 kW, operates with a mean power of 999 kW, a maximum output of 1833 kW, and a 53.7% capacity factor.
-The electrolyzer, with a 400-kW capacity, generates hydrogen at a mean output of 0.874 kg/hr and a maximum output of 8.62 kg/hr.
+The electrolyzer, with a 400 kW capacity, generates hydrogen at a mean output of 0.874 kg/hr and a maximum output of 8.62 kg/hr.
 The total hydrogen production is 7657 kg/year, requiring 46.4 kWh/kg.
-The hydrogen tank, storing 120 kg, has an energy capacity of 4000 minimum of 2.01 kWh/m2/day in December to a maximum of 7.08 kWh/m2/day in July.
+The hydrogen tank, storing 120 kg, has an energy capacity of 4000 kWh, providing four hours of autonomy.
+The system, depicted in Fig. 6, converts electrical energy through the PV system to fulfill 96.1% of the AC industrial load, resulting in minimal unmet electric load (0.057%), capacity shortage (0.08%), and electrolyzer energy needs (1.53%).
+System power losses are at 1.98%, totaling 460787 kWh/year.